 In 1 Kings 18:20-46 Elijah the prophet is seen setting up a competition.
 Earlier he had asked King Ahab to have all the people of Israel gathered together at Mt.
 Carmel, including the 450 prophets of Baal and the 400 prophets of Asherah who always sat at the table of Ahab’s wife Jezebel.
 The site was ideal for what was about to transpire.
 The soil, with its stony surface and large fragments of rock was well adapted for the building of an altar.
 The area was perfect for digging a trench because the nearby springs flowing from the Kishon River provided plenty of water.
 Also, a more conspicuous spot could not have been chosen for those who, unable to make the climb, would need to witness everything from below the mountain.

-As the crowd adhered to double mindedness, Elijah suggested that the deity himself decide who was the true God.
-In seeing him stand alone in opposition to the large number of Baal’s prophets, yield precedence to his rivals, and give them choice of the two oxen to be offered, everyone viewed his proposal as fair and agreed.
+As the crowd adhered to double-mindedness, Elijah suggested that the deity himself decide who was the true God.
+In seeing him stand alone in opposition to a large number of Baal’s prophets, yield precedence to his rivals, and give them the choice of the two oxen to be offered, everyone viewed his proposal as fair and agreed.
 The prophets of Baal would offer a sacrifice to Baal and Elijah would offer one to the God of Israel.
 In answer to calling upon his name, the true God would make himself known by kindling the offering with fire from heaven.

 The prophets of Baal proceeded according to the prescribed rules; they prepared the sacrifice and seriously called upon Baal from morning until noon.
 No voice was heard.
 Therefore, according to their custom of rushing about wildly in perfect confusion, they cried out even louder and scratched themselves with instruments until blood trickled down their abused bodies.
 Still no answer!